The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 > SET reorder_joins_limit = 6;

 We strongly recommend not setting this value higher than 8 to avoid performance degradation.
 If set too high, the cost of generating and costing execution plans can end up dominating the total execution time of the query.

 For more information about the difficulty of selecting an optimal join ordering, see our blog post An Introduction to Join Ordering.

-The optimizer supports hint syntax to force the use of a specific join algorithm even if the optimizer determines that a different plan would have a lower cost.
-The algorithm is specified between the join type (
+To force the use of a specific join algorithm even if the optimizer determines that a different plan would have a lower cost, you can use a join hint.
+You specify a join hint as

 INNER HASH JOIN

 INNER INVERTED JOIN